pedrocrisp/NGS-pipelines/RNAseqPipe3/README.md

-#pipe3 README
+#RNAseqPipe3 README

-pipeline to process RNAseq data
+Pipeline to process RNAseq data

-Reads must be in a folder called reads and the scripts must be called from the parent directory of the reads folder
+Reads must be in a folder called reads, with subdirectories for each sample

+Scripts are called from the parent directory of the reads folder

+Each script and std error is printed to the logs dircetory

-Each step has to be called in order and run in bash eg
+Each step is called in order and run in bash eg

 ```
 bash ~/path_to_01.runner.sh